rondinellimorais/JenkinsPipeline/README.md

 -u  Username jenkins.
 Use with -p
 -p  Password of the user jenkins.
 Use with -u
 -h  help :)
+-k  Jenkins parameter name.
+Use with -v
+-v  Jenkins parameter value.
+Use with -k
 -s  To specify jenkins URL.
 (We recommend edit script e change the var JENKINS_SERVER_URL)

 When -u or -p is not specified, the script use ssh public key